What is Advance Planning?

 Advance Planning is undertaking a comprehensive update of the Land Development Code (LDC or Code).
 This will help implement the General Plan, including Community Plans, and advance the County’s vision to be Healthy, Safe and Thriving.

-The division is developing the Multiple Species Conservation Program for the northern part of the unincorporated area (North County MSCP).
+The division is developing the North County Multiple Species Conservation Program for the northern part of the unincorporated area.
 Much like the adopted South County MSCP, the North County MSCP will be a regional conservation planning program intended to streamline the endangered species permitting process for development projects, while preserving the unique native habitats and wildlife found within the County.

 Advance Planning processes regular updates to other land development policies and ordinances in order to make them more streamlined and responsive to today's challenges.
 With direction from the Board of Supervisors, the division looks to modernize regulations and remove barriers without cutting corners that sacrifice public safety, environment, or quality of life.